Venghai: Production

-It was announced in 2010 that Hari and Dhanush would collaborate.
-The title was said to be "Aruva", but Hari denied that he would never keep such a title, and instead the title was announced as "Venghai".
+Following the release of Singam, it was announced in 2010 that Hari and Dhanush would collaborate.
+The title was said to be Aruva, but Hari denied and instead the title was announced as Venghai.
 Telugu cinematographer Vetri was appointed for cinematographer.
-The film started its shooting in November 2010 at Trichy and lasted until May 2011, took place in Karaikudi, Kutralam, and Munnar.
+The film started its shooting in November 2010 at Trichy and lasted until May 2011.
+The shooting took place in Karaikudi, Kutralam, and Munnar.
 The song sequences have been shot in Phuket Islands and Malaysia.

 Venghai was Hari's first collaboration with Dhanush and his second film with Vijaya Productions after Thamirabharani.
-This was Dhanush's second collaboration with Vijaya Productions and Tamanna after Padikkathavan.
+This was Dhanush's second collaboration with Vijaya Productions and Tamannaah after Padikkathavan.

-Soundtrack
+Music

 The film's music was scored by Devi Sri Prasad.

 Release

+Venghai released theatrically on 8 July 2011.

 The satellite rights of the film were sold to Sun TV.